4IceG/ZTE-MF286D/README.md

    ![](https://github.com/4IceG/Personal_data/blob/master/zrzuty/apntutorial/4.PNG?raw=true)

-   Go to the at command tab and select APN Setup from the drop-down menu.
+   Go to the at command tab and select APN setup from the drop-down menu.
    We enter the apn of our operator and click on the button that sends the command.

    ![](https://github.com/4IceG/Personal_data/blob/master/zrzuty/apntutorial/5.PNG?raw=true)

    Now we restart the modem so that the modem starts up with the new apn.

    ![](https://github.com/4IceG/Personal_data/blob/master/zrzuty/apntutorial/6.PNG?raw=true)